Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Removes all uses of meta keywords throughout the plugin.
-* Removes the "noindex subpages" feature as Google has gotten much better at paginated series, and it's now actually detrimental to use.
 * Adds a step in the configuration wizard for enabling (or disabling) the advanced settings.
 * Adds an importer for the Ultimate SEO plugin SEO data.
 * Adds an importer for the SEOpressor plugin SEO data.